malarc01/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Dom is way to access and manipulate the Document Object Model.

 2. What is an event?

+An event is could be a click or double zoom or scroll that the user does.

 3. What is an event listener?

+An event listener is a piece of code that checks for a event to happen and then if applicable it can do something with that.
+A bit like if then statement.

 4. Why would we convert a NodeList into an Array?

+So we can access more methods in an Array vs Nodelist which is limited to the amount of methods available.

 5. What is a component?

+A component is reusable piece of code that together can create more complex items.

 ### Git Set up